What is CCPA?

 The CCPA privacy law gives residents of California the right to know which data is being collected and how it is being used.
 The right to have their PI removed and the right to be treated equally when exercising their CCPA privacy rights are also provided to the residents.

-Organizations that are governed by the CCPA are required to respect these rights in their everyday operations.
+Organizations that the CCPA governs are required to respect these rights in their everyday operations.
 Additionally, they must describe their privacy policies in their online privacy statement, which among other things, must describe how the organization gathers and uses individuals’ personal information.

 What is the maximum amount that a company can be fined for non-compliance?